 There’s a good chance that you received no assistance with processing the trauma.
 You’re on your own.
 Because memories and feelings can be disturbing, you need to find a way to numb yourself.
 Shutting it all off is possible with drugs or alcohol.

 Nervous system depressants not only take away physical pain but also slow down your brain.
 As a result, alcohol and opioids are drugs that can help you sleep.
 Stimulants help you get going in the morning when you have to function.
 Benzos provide the in-between relaxation that won’t come on its own.

 After a while of living like this, you don’t think you could survive without the chemical crutch.
 Your body, too, comes to rely on the chemicals.
 It’ll wake you up now with pain or similar discomforts to remind you.
 That said, there’s a way out of the vicious cycle of trauma and addiction.

 How Rehab Lets You Overcome Addiction and Trauma

 Your traumatic experience could have led to anxiety or depression.
 PTSD is a common condition that people with unresolved trauma experience.
 When you put a chemical dependency on top of it, the situation seems hopeless.
-However, good-quality rehab facilities offer trauma treatment.
+However, good-quality rehab facilities offer trauma and PTSD treatment.

 Therapists assist you with processing the event no matter how long ago it occurred.
 Besides that, they offer other treatments to help you heal.
 Examples include:

 - Dual diagnosis treatment for mental health concerns that you need to manage

 - Addiction education enables you to understand the connection between trauma, dependency, and co-occurring conditions

 - Family therapy as a tool for inviting loved ones to join you in recovery

 - Behavioral counseling for overcoming dysfunctional coping mechanisms with healthy ones

 - Psychotherapy gets to the root of your addiction and empowers you to make changes

 - Holistic care options that focus on healing your spirit along with your mind and emotions